 Independent contractors make up one sector of this ever-expanding gig economy.
 The most recent Department of Labor statistics identified over 10.6 million independent contractors in May 2017.

 So what is an independent contractor?
-Are they a beneficial hire for your business?
+Is hiring independent contractors beneficial for your business?

 What exactly is an independent contractor?